Last Year’s Winner: “The Zen Diaries of Garry Shandling”

 The State of the Race

 Perhaps the most talked about TV documentaries of the past year are two dueling docs on the same subject, but not all of the category’s Emmy contenders circle around Ja Rule and misspelling the word “fire.”
 Yes, Netflix’s “Fyre: The Greatest Party That Never Happened” and Hulu’s “Fyre Fraud” should both be eligible, and the buzz around each of them — as well as the festival’s aftermath — will help them stand out against an onslaught of competition.
-But hey, if the extreme antics of the 1 percent aren’t your cup of tea, there are also a few big-ticket options about politicians looking to spread the wealth.

 - “Fyre: The Greatest Party That Never Happened” (Netflix)